Programs for High School Students

 - Produce feature stories on parallel pre-college summer programs for the multimedia blog

-- Develop materials to demonstrate writing and communication skills for a college entrance portfolio by producing news and feature stories
+- Develop materials to demonstrate writing and communication skills for college entrance portfolio by producing multimedia news and feature stories to be published on the Journalism Institute website.

 On the final day of the Institute, the group will present a sample of their work to an audience of family, friends, and peers.
-Session I Final Presentation: July 18, 2014; Session II Final Presentation: August 8, 2014.
+Presentation: July 24, 2015.

 Lunch, Monday through Friday is included.
 The residential option includes room, linens, breakfast and dinner on weekdays, and brunch and dinner on weekends.